ravi-raj-97/voicesyn/README.md

 Usage

 ```
-python3 sound_speed.py input.wav(that already exists) output.wav(the new file we ant to write to)
+python3 sound_speed.py input.wav(that already exists) output.wav(the new file we ant to write to) speedfactor(float variable to alter the speed)
 ```

 eg
 ```
-python3 sound_speed.py inputsounds.wav outputmade.wav
+python3 sound_speed.py inputsounds.wav outputmade.wav 0.6

+This makes the outputmade.wav to be at 60% speed of the inputsounds.wav
 ```